Amsterdam/design-system/packages/css/README.md

 ### Remove body margin

-If you haven’t removed the margin on the `<body>` element that browsers set by default, you can add our `ams-body` to it to do so.
+If you haven’t removed the margin on the `<body>` element that browsers set by default, you can add our `ams-body` class to it to do so.

 ### Use our extra bold font weight